The Alabama Crimson Tide will be playing a football game Saturday, which means…well, absolutely nothing.

 He just turned 71.
 Nothing is forever.

 Sorry, that’s just wishful thinking.
-While it was undoubtedly a disappointing season by Alabama’s standards, the two losses came from a last-second field goal at Tennessee and a two-point conversion at LSU in overtime.
+While it was undoubtedly a disappointing season by Alabama’s standards, the two losses in Tennessee came from a last-second field goal and a 2-point conversion at LSU in overtime.

 The Tide is just four points away from going unbeaten and is back in the thick of it.
 In 2023, there’s no reason to believe the school won’t be one of the leading contenders for the title again.